syntaxsurge/lexlink/README.md

   Constellation proof along with a signed Ed25519 verifiable credential.
 - **AI Training Meter** records metered micro-payments, anchors each batch to IntegrationNet, and automatically increases the license compliance score.
+- **UMA-backed dispute intake** exposes a public report form, mirrors evidence in Convex, and routes owners through a disputes inbox with UMA judgement simulation for testnets and on-chain resolution tracking.
 - **Convex** stores operational mirrors (IP catalogue, license orders, evidence hashes, C2PA bundles, VC documents, and training batches) to power the dashboard.